naddison36/logger/README.md

 // two different logger calls to achieve the same result logger.info('some interesting stuff just happened');
-logger.level('info', 'exactly the same stuff just called a different way');
+logger.level('info', 'some interesting stuff just happened');
 ```

 See [Winston doco](https://github.com/winstonjs/winston#logging) for more info

+## Design Principles

+* logger options can be configured via configuration files or environment variables
+* allow for environment specific configurations
+* default console logger available after install without any configuration
+* custom log levels can be set. eg trace, debug, info, warn and error
+* logger transports can be explicitly enabled or disabled in configuration
+* all logger transport options can be controlled through configuration

 ## Config
 The logger will work without a configuration file.
-The default logging level will be set to "warn" with the following default logging levels of: silly, debug, verbose, info, warn and error.
+The default logging level will be set to "warn" with the following logging levels of: silly, debug, verbose, info, warn and error.

 To override the default logger configuration create a logger config file in your ./config directory in either .yml, .yaml, .coffee, .cson, .properties, .json, .json5, .hjson or .js formats.
 Note the config file needs to be in your project's home folder and not in the logger module.